 As with a claim against the other driver or his or her insurer, the goal is the same: to investigate and gather and present the evidence necessary to support your claim, including full analysis your medical bills and records, your lost income, to do a complete assessment of your physical pain and suffering and loss of enjoyment of life, or any disability or disfigurement, so that your claim is fairly and justly compensated for your injuries.

 If you or a loved one has suffered a serious injury or death because of a motor vehicle accident, and have questions about a potential uninsured or underinsured insurance claim, please call me personally at 802 658 6415, or, submit a confidential online inquiry form.

 An initial consultation is free of charge.
 We take insurance cases on a contingency fee basis.
 This means that you will not pay any legal fee until you receive a monetary settlement or judgment.
 As with all claims, they can be lost is not filed with a court before they are extinguished by the passage of time, that is the statute of limitations.
-Please feel free to call and prepare your case, so do not lose your right to fair and just compensation.
+Please feel free to call our Williston, VT office to speak about your underinsured insurance claim and prepare your case so do not lose your right to fair and just compensation.